t03i/FlatProt/README.md

 mkdssp your_protein.cif your_protein_with_dssp.cif

 # 2. Create 2D projection
+# If installed with 'uv tool add FlatProt':
 flatprot project your_protein_with_dssp.cif --output protein_2d.svg

+# If using without installation:
+# uvx flatprot project your_protein_with_dssp.cif --output protein_2d.svg
 ```

 For detailed installation and usage instructions, see the [documentation](https://t03i.github.io/FlatProt/installation/).